Deuchnord/twason/README.md

   "moderation-feature": { // replace the name with the moderation feature name
-    "activate": false, // set this to true to activate the feature "decision": "delete", // the action to take: "delete" or "timeout" "message": "Calm down, {author}" // this message will be sent in the chat when a member becomes a pain in the ass }
+    "activate": false, // set this to true to activate the feature "decision": "delete", // the action to take: "delete" or "timeout" "duration": 5, // if decision is timeout, the duration of the ban, in seconds "message": "Calm down, {author}" // this message will be sent in the chat when a member becomes a pain in the ass }
 }